 High-quality child care has the potential to significantly improve children's development and school readiness through the provision of good educational and social experiences.
 Superior daycare programmes include these features:

 - Possessing low child-to-adult ratios, qualified, well-paid, reliable staff, and competent administration.

-- It offers a program that covers all aspects of child development (physical, motor, emotional, social, language and cognitive development).
+- It provides a curriculum that addresses every facet of a child's maturation (physical, motor, emotional, social, language and cognitive development).

 5 Benefits From Early Childhood Education

 You should enrol your child in a child care centre that places a premium on early childhood education and child development if you want to prepare them as best you can for school.